 Himalaya Restaurant, 1A, 22–30 Tai Wong Street East, Wan Chai | (+852) 2527 5899

-KTM Bar and Kitchen is a hip little spot in Kennedy Town serving up Nepali and Indian standards until late.
-The momos here come in portions of five or 10 with three different fillings (chicken, pork, and veggie) and in three different styles—jhol (soup-based), steamed, or fried.
+KTM Bar & Kitchen is a hip little spot in Kennedy Town serving up Nepali and Indian standards until late.
+Momos at KTM Bar & Kitchen come in portions of five or 10 with three different fillings (chicken, pork, and veggie) and in three different styles—jhol (ঝোল; soup-based), steamed, or fried.
 If you can’t make up your mind, you can mix and match the dumplings to your heart’s delight.

-MOMO is a bit of a mission to visit unless you live in that end of the city, but we promise it’s worth the trip.
-Though none of the dumpling options we’ve included in this list are pricey, MOMO is definitely the most affordable of them all, at below $50 for a plate of 10 delicious homemade momos.
+Momo is a bit of a mission to visit unless you live in that end of the city, but we promise it’s worth the trip.
+Though none of the dumpling options we have included in this list are pricey, Momo is definitely the most affordable of them all, clocking in at below $50 for a plate of 10 delicious homemade momos.
 Get your favourite Himalayan dumplings to go (or tuck in at one of the limited seats available) in a wide range of cooking styles: steamed, pan-fried, deep-fried, sweet and sour, or even served in soup with noodles.
-They’re so humble, but oh so satisfying.
+So humble, but oh so satisfying.

-In Russian, “dacha” means a cottage home or holiday house, where you and your loved ones bond over a home-cooked meal together.
+In Russian, “dacha” (дача) means a cottage home or holiday house, where you and your loved ones bond over a home-cooked meal.
 Dacha on Hollywood Road is one of the rare Ukrainian and Eastern European restaurants in town and aims to recreate this feeling of homely warmth right here in Hong Kong.
-There are three kinds of pierogi on the menu here: a Siberian Pelmeni ($138) in a light herb butter, Braised Cabbage and Mushroom Pierogi ($128), and our personal favourite: a classic Pan-fried Potato Pierogi ($128) with caramelised onions.
+There are three kinds of pierogi on the menu here: a Siberian pelmeni ($138) in a light herb butter; braised cabbage & mushroom pierogi ($128); and our personal favourite, a classic pan-fried potato pierogi ($128) with caramelised onions.

 Dacha Restaurant & Bar, G/F, 38–40 Hollywood Road, Soho, Central | (+852) 2420 3555